jonbellah/jonbellah.com/src/pages/posts/2017-12-15-display-offline-message/index.md

 ### Basic Detection

 Let's say, for example, we want to display a message to our users when they're offline.
-The simplest option would be to use `navigator.onLine` for detection.

 To implement our status message, we could write:

 ```js
 function updateOnlineStatus() {